-Between 2004 and 2021, only one sperm whale interacted with the Hawaii DSLL fishery in 2011.
+Between 2004 and 2022, only one sperm whale has been observed interacting with the Hawaii DSLL fishery and this occurred in 2011.
 Adjusting for the 20% observer coverage in the fishery, the actual number of sperm whales captured in the fishery in 2011 may have been as high as six (McCracken 2019a).
-Estimates of the number of sperm whales that are likely to be captured in the DSLL fishery each year and over a 3-year period are presented in Table 52 (estimates are from McCracken 2019a).
+Estimates of the number of sperm whales that are likely to be captured in the DSLL fishery each year are presented in Table 50 (estimates are from McCracken 2019a).
 Although these estimates are based on a single observed interaction and may initially appear questionable, it is important to note that another sperm whale was entangled in an experimental longline cruise testing gear configurations for this fishery in 2002 (NMFS unpublished data).
 Hence the possibility exists of sperm whale captures in any given year, particularly in the unobserved portion of the fishery.